Sullivans Cove: Current

 During 2004 there has also been discussions about a proposal for a tourist tram from Sullivans Cove to the CBD, and possibly to North Hobart.

 An international design competition was held for the Hobart waterfront in 2006.
 It attracted 280 entries from over 50 countries.
 Three winners were announced on January 26, 2007, including entries by Jeppe Aagaard Andersen, Preston Lane Architects and Tony Caro Architecture.
-Many proposals indicated a return to the Hobart Rivulet as a canal on its original alignment at Constitution Dock, with a civic and reconciliation space linking the Hobart City Hall Axis.
+Many proposals indicated a return to the Hobart Rivulet as a canal on its original alignment at Constitution Dock, with a civic and reconciliation space linking the Hobart City Hall.
 The designs were not for construction.

 With the change in the cove's primary activity from a freight port to tourism and recreational uses, many of the sheds in the area have been either re-purposed or replaced – notably, all buildings keep the former gabled roof architecture.
 These buildings include: